-In the periods presented, the Company does not have any financial assets categorized as fair value through profit or loss or through other comprehensive income.
+In the periods presented, the Company does not have any financial assets categorized as fair value or through other comprehensive income.

 The classification is determined by both:

 - the entity's business model for managing the financial asset; - the contractual cash flow characteristics of the financial asset.